“Which customer ordered the extra hot skinny Ethiopian Albino? Extra hot skinny Ethiopian Albino? Oh, here you go.”

 “Waiter, there’s a swan in my coffee!”
 Latte art has become a symbol of Third Wave coffee.
 Barista’s like Jai Lott (left, Bluestone Lane) and Lily Woi (right, Little Boat Espresso/Allpress) have both become internationally renowned for their latte art.
 Credit: Instagram @timjcoffee

-Baristas might recommend newer coffees to the older generation of coffee drinkers, but the problem is that, in Australia, making coffee has never been a particularly respected occupation.
+Baristas might recommend newer coffees to the older generation of customers, but the problem is that, in Australia, making coffee has never been a particularly respected occupation.
 Baristas were seen as slightly more skilled wait staff, there to take orders and make the customer happy for as long as it took the barista to graduate university.
 Now, with the high volume handled, the increasingly technical equipment (like refractometers, which shine laser beams through coffee), and the desire of many baristas to know as much about coffee as possible, this attitude is changing and baristas are beginning to be respected as experts.
 Yet, to some of the older generation of coffee drinkers, they’re still students who care more about tequila shots than espresso coffee.
 So why should they listen to their coffee recommendations?

 A refractometer in action – I could explain this in detail or just tell you that a laser is involved.
 If you’re keen to know more, check out this blog.
 Shot at Dovetail on Overend.
 Credit: Instagram @timjcoffee